StarryTony/neofetch/README.md

-# Neofetch - theme sound support
+# Neofetch - theme sound support & extra fancy bar
 This is a customised Neofetch.
 Tests passed on MacOS High Sierra.
 Please click to check the DEMO video: